rcsb/py-rcsb_app_file/README.md

 # Sqlite3

-When uploading in chunks, server processes coordinate through a database named KV (key-value)
+When uploading async chunks, server processes coordinate through a database named KV (key-value)

 If KV_MODE is set to sqlite in rcsb/app/config/config.yml, chunk information is coordinated with a sqlite3 database